AddPay/addpay-php-sdk/README.md

 [Create a pull request](https://github.com/stephenlake/addpay-php/pulls) at any point. **Do not suggest an addition or make a request for change in writing, just write the code and [submit a pull request](https://github.com/stephenlake/addpay-php/pulls)**, if it improves the package without generating any breaking changes and adds efficiency, then **it will be merged**. _I will ignore any demands/requests for changes without any  suggested code replacement and/or additions._

 ## Changelog
+- 2018/01/06
+ - Created package
+ - Added Examples
-2018/01/07
+- 2018/01/07
  - Added YouTube video on REST JSON API's to Wiki for those who refuse to read
  - Added magic getters alongside magic setters
  - Removed native PHP error exceptions to prevent morons from thinking the package is broken meanwhile they're using it wrong.
 Now you won't see any errors on calling `getAnthingHere()`, but instead receive a null value where applicable.

 ## Disclaimer
 This package and all documentation was developed by Stephen Lake as a **personal** project to assist new/beginner developers in getting on with the AddPay API.
 This is an **unofficial** package and therefore **_support is limited and provided as a courtesy_**.